 The Birdman suit that Michael Keaton wears was made on a mannequin of his own body from Batman (1989).

-Both this and another Edward Norton film, The Grand Budapest Hotel (2014), led the 2015 Oscar nominations with 9 each.
+Both this and another Edward Norton film, The Grand Budapest Hotel (2014), led the 2015 Oscar nominations with nine each.

-In the 119-minute run time of the film there are sixteen visible edits.
-In the 107-second premiere trailer, there are over thirty edits.
+In the one hour and fifty-nine minute run time of the film, there are sixteen visible edits.
+In the one minute and forty-seven second premiere trailer, there are over thirty edits.

-In his own words, the ending of the movie "came in a dream" to Alejandro González Iñárritu.
+In his own words, the ending of the movie "came in a dream" to Alejandro G. Iñárritu.

-This film was originally going to be the next project for Alejandro González Iñárritu and his production team after The Revenant (2015).
-However, production for that film was delayed by one year due to Leonardo DiCaprio's participation in The Wolf of Wall Street (2013).
-During that time, Inarritu and his team wanted to be working, rather than waiting for DiCaprio to be available, they decided to work on this film which was put aside for sometime.
+This film was originally going to be the next project for Alejandro G. Iñárritu and his production team after The Revenant (2015).
+However, production for that film was delayed by one year, due to Leonardo DiCaprio's participation in The Wolf of Wall Street (2013).
+During that time, Iñárritu and his team wanted to be working, rather than waiting for DiCaprio to be available, they decided to work on this film, which was put aside for some time.

-The titles of the movie are homage to Jean-Luc Godard.
-They appear in similar manner and use the same font as a number of Godard's 1960s films, such as Made in U.S.A (1966) and Pierrot le Fou (1965).
+The titles of the movie are an homage to Jean-Luc Godard.
+They appear in similar manner and use the same font for several of Godard's 1960s films, such as Made in U.S.A (1966) and Pierrot le Fou (1965).
 Godard is also known for his uses of jump cuts in his movies, whereas this movie has virtually none.

-Was the final film the critic team of Margaret Pomeranz and David Stratton reviewed in their 28 year run; they both gave it 5/5 stars.
+This was the final film that critic team Margaret Pomeranz and David Stratton reviewed in their twenty-eight-year run; they gave it five out of five stars.

 Margot Robbie turned down the role of Sam to film Focus (2015).
 Lily James, Emilia Clarke, and Blake Lively auditioned for the role before Emma Stone was cast.